segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 This behavior is expected.
 Segment only de-duplicates data in your views.
 Refer to the [schema section](#schema) for more details.

-### BigQuery Default Partition Expiration
+### Why does some of my older BigQuery data expire?

-If you notice that your BigQuery data is getting deleted after a specific period of time, then it might be due to a [dataset's default table expiration](https://cloud.google.com/bigquery/docs/updating-datasets#partition-expiration) in BigQuery that sets a 90-day (or similar) expiration on all partitioned tables that are created.
+If you notice that you are missing older BigQuery data, it might be due to a [dataset's default table expiration](https://cloud.google.com/bigquery/docs/updating-datasets#partition-expiration){:target="_blank”} in BigQuery.
+The default table expiration sets a standard expiration on all partitioned tables that are created.

 However, you can safely remove these expirations from the tables/dataset and change them to ‘Never’, and change the dataset's default table expiration as needed.
 We will then be able to run a backfill for you to send all the historical data to your warehouse.